openstack/osprofiler/README.rst

         * Add OSprofiler WSGI middleware to service, that will init profiler, if there are special trace headers.

         Actually the algorithm is a bit more complex.
-Python client are signed trace info, and WSGI middleware checks that it's signed with HMAC that is specified in api-paste.ini.
+Python client sign trace info with passed to profiler.init HMAC key, and WSGI middleware checks that it's signed with HMAC that is specified in api-paste.ini.
 So only user that knows HMAC key in api-paste.ini can init properly profiler and send trace info that will be actually processed.

     * RPC API

         RPC calls are used for interaction between services of one project.
-As we all known for RPC projects are using oslo.messaging.
-So the best way to enable cross service tracing (inside on project).
-Is to add trace info to all messages (if profiler is inited).
-And initialize profiler on callee side.
+        It's well known that projects are using oslo.messaging to deal with RPC.
+        So the best way to enable cross service tracing (inside of project).
+Is to add trace info to all messages (in case of inited profiler).
+And initialize profiler on callee side, if there is a trace info in message.

 * **What points should be by default tracked**